sib-swiss/sparql-examples/README.md

 # Testing the queries actually work

-The queries can be executed automatically on all endpoints they apply to using
+The queries can be executed automatically on all endpoints they apply to using ane extra argument for the Tester `--also-run-slow-tests`.

 ```
-mvn test -PallTests
+mvn package
+java -cp target/sparql-examples-util-1.0.0-SNAPSHOT-uber.jar swiss.sib.rdf.sparql.examples.Tester --input-directory=$HOME/git/sparql-examples/examples
 ```

 This does change the queries to add a LIMIT 1 if no limit was set in the query.
 Then if there is a result it is fetched.